 The fundamental question we address in this paper is whether given a limited amount of P2P cache bandwidth, the bandwidth can be actively managed such as to minimize the amount of inter-ISP traffic.
 We make three important contributions to answer this question.
 First, we provide a mathematical formulation of the cache bandwidth allocation problem, and show the existence of a stationary optimal policy.
-Second, we propose allocation policies to approximate the optimal policy and based on the insights gained from these policies we propose a simple priority-based policy for cache bandwidth allocation.
+Second, we use the proposed mathematical model and insights from [13], [14] to derive three allocation policies to approximate the optimal policy.
 Third, through simulations and through experiments on Planet-lab we show that by actively allocating the upload bandwidth between different overlays the inter-ISP traffic savings due to P2P caches can be improved significantly.
+We identify the heterogeneity of the ratio of local peers in the swarms as the key factor that determines the potential traffic savings.

 The rest of the paper is organized as follows.
 In Section II we review the related work.
-In Section III we describe the system model and formulate the problem of cache bandwidth allocation.
-In Section IV we show the existence of an optimal cache bandwidth allocation policy, and describe policies to approximate the optimal policy.
-In Section V we show simulation results to quantify the potential of the proposed bandwidth allocation policies, and validate the simulations via experiments.
-Section VI concludes the paper.
+In Section III we model the system and its evolution using a Markov jump process.
+In Section IV we formulate the problem of cache bandwidth allocation and show the existence of an optimal cache bandwidth allocation policy.
+Section V describes three policies to approximate the optimal policy.
+In Section VI we use simulation and experiment results to quantify the potential of the proposed bandwidth allocation policies and to provide insight into the characteristics of an optimal policy.
+Section VII concludes the paper.